centreon/centreon-documentation/cloud/alerts-notifications/dashboards.md

 > In edition mode, you can easily organize your widgets by moving or resizing them.
 Make sure to save your changes.

+### Link to Resources Status page

+From the dashboard, you can click a screen pictogram at the top right of a widget: this button allows you to **See more on the Resources Status page**.
+It opens a new tab on the Resources Status page, with detailed information regarding the specific widget.

 ## Managing dashboards

 > You must be in the **Dashboard library** page to get an overview of your dashboards.